itayinbarr/TextSense/README.md

 TextSense
 ==============================

-A recurrent neural network model I trained, to realize whether text is positive or negative.
+A recurrent neural network model I created & trained, to realize whether text is positive or negative.

 This project demonstrates the process of building, training and using a RNN.